How to find Ozempic in stock near you

 Both drugs have experienced shortages since 2022.
 Because Ozempic can also produce weight loss—although to a lesser extent than Wegovy—it may be prescribed off-label for this purpose.
 Since both drugs contain the same active ingredient and can lead to weight loss, it is not uncommon for a Wegovy shortage to impact Ozempic’s availability and vice versa.
 Add to that the fact that Wegovy can now be prescribed for reducing heart attack and stroke, further increasing demand on an already strained supply.

-Novo Nordisk has responded with a $6 billion plan to ramp up production, ABC News reports.
-The drug maker is in the process of acquiring three additional production facilities and has already increased production fourfold since last year.
+Novo Nordisk has responded with a $6 billion plan to ramp up production, ABC News reported in May 2024.
+At this time, the drug maker was in the process of acquiring three additional production facilities and has already increased production fourfold since last year.
 Even so, given the unabated demand for both medications, the company still expects the shortages to continue as demand outpaces supply.

 Wegovy Important Safety Information: Read more about serious warnings and safety info.